 Many people do.
-Lists are very helpful ways for capturing your information, capturing all the ideas and things that you need to do.
+Lists are very helpful ways for capturing your information and all the ideas and things that you need to do.
 After you write the list, what do you do next?
-The next step in getting organized is to prioritize your list.
+The next step in getting organized is prioritizing your list.

 What is the purpose of prioritizing?

 Prioritizing is the process of determining what is most important.
 While at first glance you may be tempted to make everything a “high” or “urgent” priority, be cautious.
 If everything is urgent, then everything loses its urgency.
 If everything is important then nothing is most important.

 You can lose a lot of productive time shifting gears and scanning up and down your list.